Support proPilot

 adapt the docker-compose file to suit your needs.

-you should at least search for “your-” in the above example, and replace the default values with valid values.
+You should at least search for “your-” in the above example, and replace the default values with valid values.

 For instance, you may want to configure Keycloak (or other identity server).